-If like in the reader’s case above, you find out about the pay cut after you've already quit, you can file a complaint with your State Department of Labor.
+If you find out about the pay cut after you've already quit, you can file a complaint with your State Department of Labor.
 They'll listen to you and, hopefully, take care of it for you.

-If you're still employed, it's often best to try to work the problem out internally before pulling out the government guns.
-So, first, clarify with payroll whether it's a mistake.
-Sometimes payroll mistakes happen and it's best to assume that's the case first.
-Payroll can pretty easily rectify your paycheck—although it might take a couple days.
+If you're still employed, it's best to try to work out the problem internally before getting the government involved.
+First, clarify with payroll whether it's a mistake because mistakes do happen. if that's the case, payroll can easily rectify the error, although it might take a few days.

-If payroll says that your pay is correct, go to your boss and ask what is going on.
-Tell your boss that it's illegal to lower your pay without prior notification and that you'd hate for the company to get in trouble.
-Your boss may be unaware that your pay has seemingly been cut, and that statement alone should induce fear.
+If payroll says that your payment is correct, go to your boss and ask what is going on.
+Tell your boss that it's illegal to lower your payment without prior notification and that you'd hate for the company to get in trouble.
+Your boss may be unaware that your payment has seemingly been cut, and that statement alone should induce fear.

-If that doesn't work, escalate the issue.
-Go to Human Resources and your boss's boss.
+If that doesn't work, go to Human Resources and your boss's boss.
 If that doesn't work, and you've explored all of your internal options, it's time to call your State Department of Labor.